 Keerror Colquitt, Recruiter, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
 She supports the OFDA divisions in recruiting and hiring humanitarian experts to serve in the field and in the Washington, D.C. headquarters.

 Prior to joining Greenleaf, Keerror worked as a Business Operations Analyst for the Federal Consulting Group.
-Additionally, she held various customer service and administrative positions as well.
+Additionally, she held various customer service and administrative positions.

 Keerror earned her Bachelor of Arts degree in Sociology from Boston College in Chesnut Hill, Mass.
 What inspires Keeeror?
 “Hearing other people’s life stories inspires me because it reinforces my belief that there isn’t one path to our destination.
 We will all get there in our own timing, in our own way.”

-Kyle Springer, Training Coordinator, is part of Greenleaf’s team that is serving USAID’s Office of Food For Peace (FFP) training unit.
-Kyle provides support to the training team, schedules and arranges logistics for training courses, maintains the learning management system (LMS), and assists FFP learners with the LMS and course registration.
+Kyle Springer, Instructional Designer, is part of Greenleaf’s team that is serving USAID’s Office of Food For Peace (FFP) training unit.
+Kyle designs training materials and collaborates with the rest of the FFP team to develop new trainings and update existing trainings.

 In addition to his responsibilities at Greenleaf, Kyle also currently serves as an aviation officer in the U.S. Army National Guard.
 Prior to joining Greenleaf, he worked as a Learning and Development Specialist for Goodwill Industries of the Valleys and was a substitute teacher for middle and high school students.